The WTO is regularly in crisis, but this time could be different

 By Peter Ungphakorn and Robert Wolfe

-POSTED OCTOBER 30 AND NOVEMBER 26, 2021 | ORIGINALLY PUBLISHED BY COSMOPOLITAN GLOBALIST SEPTEMBER 28, 2021 | UPDATED FEBRUARY 24, 2022
+ORIGINALLY PUBLISHED BY COSMOPOLITAN GLOBALIST SEPTEMBER 28, 2021

 On December 8, 2019, The New York Times predicted the possible “end of the […] World Trade Organization itself.”
 Earlier, a Bloomberg headline spoke of a “fatal blow” to the WTO.

 Two years later, the WTO is still up and running.
-Even the crisis in dispute settlement, where first-stage rulings can no longer be appealed — the cause of those doom-mongering news reports — has failed to stop it.
+Even the crisis in dispute settlement, where first-stage rulings can no longer be appealed — and the cause of those doom-mongering news reports — has failed to stop it.

 Yet the WTO does face serious problems.
 Dealing with them has become more urgent.